BedaPS/xweb/content/blog/post-1.md

 #### Heading example

 Last spring, teachers from traditionally brick-and-mortar classrooms got a taste of remote teaching.
 Those experiences offered insight into new considerations in how classes must operate this fall.
-Here are some quick tips, as well as links to more in-depth resources, that can help ease the transition from classroom teaching to an online or hybrid teaching model. use `#` for heading 1 and use `######` for heading 6.
+Here are some quick tips, as well as links to more in-depth resources, that can help ease the transition from classroom teaching to an online or hybrid teaching model.

 # Heading 1
 <br>